Funeral home finds woman breathing hours after declared dead

 MILLER PLACE, N.Y.
 (AP) — An 82-year-old woman was pronounced dead at a New York nursing home but found to be breathing three hours later at the funeral home where she had been taken, authorities said.

-The woman was pronounced dead at Waters Edge Rehab and Nursing Center in Port Jefferson on Long Island at 11:15 a.m.
+The woman was pronounced dead at Water’s Edge Rehab and Nursing Center at Port Jefferson on Long Island at 11:15 a.m.
 Saturday, Suffolk County police said.

+The woman was placed in a body bag and taken to the Ankeny Funeral Home & Crematory, where workers found that she was breathing and called 911, authorities said.

+She was returned to hospice care, where she died on Jan.
+5, according to a report issued last week by the Iowa Department of Inspection and Appeals.

-The matter has been referred to the state attorney general’s office for investigation, police said.
+The New York case has been referred to the state attorney general’s office for investigation, police said.

+An email seeking comment was sent to the nursing home.
+A person who answered the phone there on Monday hung up.

+Officials at the funeral home told Newsday on Sunday, “Out of respect for the privacy and confidentiality of the families we are honored to serve, we are not in a position to comment further on this matter.”

 Copyright 2023 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.